asylemresident45/devops-classtesting2/README.md

 Conclusion

 By following these steps, you have successfully created a TAC container using Docker.
-You’ve learned how to structure your project, build Docker images, and run containers effectively.
-This knowledge is crucial for managing applications in containerized environments.